 It’s a hectic place, but my coworkers try to have fun sometimes to subdue the stress.
 And also the attention to details are amazing, from the scale of one to ten I’d give it 11!
 Also, we usually throw internal events sometimes.
 There’s potluck every two months, and if there’s someone resign we’ll eat out together as a farewell party.

 What do you think of Miss Karin, both in person and at work?

 She’s very firm and detail-oriented, but she’s very gracious and open to new people.
 I can see her passion when she shares about her knowledge and experience, and that’s what inspires us the most.

 Do you have any advice for college students out there who particularly take interests in joining KEZIA KARIN Studio?

 This is a very great place to do your internship and to learn about how the real world works actually.
 I also learn a lot about paying attention to the details here.
 So, great place to absorb precious knowledge as much as you can before you jump into the real interior designer world.

 So, that’s the short interview session with our two interns, Marchella and Evelyn.
-We accomodate your desire to pursue your dreams of becoming an interior designer, the only question is, will you?
+We accommodate your desire to pursue your dreams of becoming an interior designer.
+The only question is, will you?
 If you’re interested in joining our Studio, drop us your CV at firstname.lastname@example.org and show us what you got.